AcademySoftwareFoundation/OpenTimelineIO/src/swift-opentimelineio/README.md

     (output)
 ```

-Opentimeineio Swift Test Suite
+OpenTimelineIO Swift Test Suite
 =================================

-You can also build and test the Swift portion of the Opentimelineio repository
+You can also build and test the Swift OpenTimelineIO module
-(which requires building the C++ core library, but nothing having to do with python or any other
+(which requires building the C++ core library, but does not involve Python or any other language)
-language) from the command line easily as well:
+from the command line easily as well:
 ```
     $ git clone https://github.com/davidbaraff/OpenTimelineIO.git --recurse-submodules
-    (output)
+    ...

     $ cd Opentimelineio
-    $ git checkout spm  # skip this once the PR is closed
+    $ git checkout spm      # omit this once the PR is closed
-    $ swift build	    # optional: swift test will do a build anyway, as needed (output)
+    $ swift build	    # optional: swift test will do a build anyway, as needed ...

     $ swift test
-    (output)
+    ...
-    Test Suite 'testTransform' passed at 2020-12-12 15:02:15.593.
+    Test Suite 'testTransform' passed at 2020-12-13 09:54:49.488.
 	    Executed 5 tests, with 0 failures (0 unexpected) in 0.001 (0.001) seconds
-    Test Suite 'otioPackageTests.xctest' passed at 2020-12-12 15:02:15.593.
+    Test Suite 'OpenTimelineIOPackageTests.xctest' passed at 2020-12-13 09:54:49.488.
-             Executed 56 tests, with 0 failures (0 unexpected) in 2.037 (2.039) seconds
+            Executed 57 tests, with 0 failures (0 unexpected) in 1.690 (1.692) seconds
-    Test Suite 'All tests' passed at 2020-12-12 15:02:15.593.
+    Test Suite 'All tests' passed at 2020-12-13 09:54:49.488.
-             Executed 56 tests, with 0 failures (0 unexpected) in 2.037 (2.039) seconds
+            Executed 57 tests, with 0 failures (0 unexpected) in 1.690 (1.693) seconds
 ```

 Xcode